-- Collaborating with CDE to work with a core group of adult schools and their One-Stop agency partners to streamline assessment and reporting, help coordinate data sharing, facilitate referral and tracking of clients between agencies, and to document job-related outcomes to provide more seamless service to adult learners and job seekers in California. - Implementing CASAS eTests in seventy California agencies.
+- Collaborating with adult education programs and parolee programs to implement the CASAS National Workforce Skills Certification System (WSCS) that measures readiness for work.
+Adult education programs provide instruction, and based on the student profile, work with the One Stops and employers to link participants to available jobs matching their skills profile. - Implementing CASAS eTests in 95 California agencies.
 The main advantages of computerized testing include placing students into programs quickly and accurately, generating test results immediately and eliminating hand scoring or scanning, automatically selecting the next test based on previous test scores, and tracking student progress from placement to pretest, post-test, certification, or program exit. - Providing an online Data Portal that presents California adult learner data at the state and local agency level.
-Agencies can compare local performance with state goals and the performance of other local agencies, counties, geographical regions, and provider types.

-- Facilitating WIA Title II and TOPSpro network groups in ten state regions.
-Field-based facilitators provide an opportunity for local agencies to share solutions and best practices. - Providing onsite and online trainings encompassing various topics on program implementation, accountability, assessment and continuous improvement to more than 1,500 local agency adult education staff.
+Agencies can compare local performance with state goals and the performance of other local agencies, counties, geographical regions, and provider types. - Facilitating WIA, Title II and Tracking of Program and Students (TOPSpro) network groups in ten state regions.
+Field-based facilitators provide an opportunity for local agencies to share solutions and best practices. - Providing onsite and online trainings encompassing various topics on program implementation, accountability, assessment and continuing improvement to more than 3,000 local agency adult education staff.

-CALPRO is committed to providing professional development to agencies.
+CALPRO is committed to providing professional development (PD) to agencies.